cemheren/akifkeyboard/README.md

 # akifkeyboard

-Simple custom keyboard for my personal use.
+I'm sick of random companies watching every word I type.
+So I created this simple custom keyboard for my personal use.
 I'm adding features as I go along.
+It doesn't need any internet connectivity for the full feature set.

 What's supported:
 1. basic layout